phatphauxe/as-hackathon/README.md

 Follow the set up steps found [https://aerialsphere.atlassian.net/wiki/spaces/AS/pages/706347009/AS+Hackathon](Here) if needed to setup the project.

 Once the project is setup with firebase you can get it deployed.

-In the file founde at /public/index.html

-Make sure the script tag src is set to https://dev.app.aerialsphere.com/api/map/js?key=6fa733b4-0285-4a4e-ada3-8e1cf7d22038

 ### `npm run build`
 ### `firebase deploy`